buttersaltpepper/Financial-Data-Analytics/README.md

 # Financial Data Analytics

-🙋‍♂️This is where i'll be documenting interesting investment findings by using self-learn data analytics skills *Where I learn Data Science: prof. Jahngiry - Utah State University, StatQuest, Datacamp, *
+🙋‍♂️This is where i'll be documenting interesting investment findings by using self-learn data analytics skills

+*Where I learn Data Science: prof. Jahngiry - Utah State University, StatQuest, Datacamp*